itstechnova/technova-2025/public/textFiles/mentor/intro.md

 _TechNova 2025 will be an in-person first event!
 Preference may be given to applicants who are available to come in-person._

 🛑 **Mentor Application Deadline:** August 8, 2025 @ 11:59 PM EST 🛑
 → You can save your progress at any time and come back, so don’t worry!
+However, keep in mind that you won't be able to edit your application once it's submitted.

 To learn more: [Mentor + Volunteer Role Descriptions](https://technova.notion.site/2025-TechNova-Mentorship-Volunteer-Roles-20bdea0440ee80da829dffa6e9b0e98a)